nullenc0de/servicelens/README.md

-# Domain Service Analyzer
+# Servicelens

 ## Description

-Domain Service Analyzer is a Python script that enumerates Microsoft 365 domains for a given domain and analyzes the services associated with it.
+Servicelens is a Python script that enumerates Microsoft 365 domains for a given domain and analyzes the services associated with it.
 It checks DNS records (TXT, DMARC, SPF) to identify various services used by the domain and its subdomains, categorizing them into different service types such as Email Services, Cloud Platforms, Analytics, and more.

 ## Features